PaddySlator/confinement-hmm/README.md

-# TrajectoryProcessingCode contains:

-* ProcessGM1Trajectories.m - Function which takes raw trajectories from 20gold_SLBglass_0.03%GM1.mat file and processes as described in "additional preprocessing of trajectories" in S1 Text.
-This gives the trajectories included in the 20gold_SLBglass_0.03%GM1Processed.mat file as output.

-* SubsampleTrajectory.m - function for subsampling trajectories.

 # SimulationAndMCMCCode contains:

 * SimulateHPW.m - function that simulates the HPW model (see Results and Algorithm 2 in Supporting Information).